 To be eligible to register as a Pharmacist Student in New Brunswick, individuals must be enrolled in a pharmacy education program approved by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) or the Accreditation Council for Pharmacy Education(ACPE) in US.

-A student enrolled in a pharmacy education program may not work in the dispensary area unless licensed by the NB College of Pharmacists.
+A student enrolled in a pharmacy education program may not work in the dispensary area unless registered with the NB College of Pharmacists.